promptfoo/promptfoo/site/docs/configuration/telemetry.md

 ## Updates

 The CLI checks NPM's package registry for updates.
-If there is a newer version available, it will notify the user.
+If there is a newer version available, it will display a banner to the user.

 To disable, set: